 When planning your visit, allow 3-4 hours.
 Your visit inside the castle (and up the tower if visiting in the summer) will take you a few hours but you will want to allow some time to sit in the old horse stable which has been converted to a restaurant and to explore the forest that surrounds the castle.

-Marienburg Castle is one of the best places to visit in Germany, especially during the autumn when the leaves are in bright colours.
+Marienburg Castle is one of the best places to visit in Germany, especially during the autumn when the leaves are in bright colors.

 Recommended by Maria from EuropeUpClose